jpass23/Openings/README.md

-# Openings (incomplete)
+# Openings (Release soon!)
 An app for studying chess openings and learning them by name.
-This is a **WORK IN PROGRESS** and still needs a lot before I would consider even version 1 to be complete.
+This is a **WORK IN PROGRESS** and still needs a bit of work before I would consider version 1 to be complete.
+Releasing it on the app store soon after some testing.

 ## Description